- Lyme Disease

 - Sport Injury Healing

 Research has shown that hyperbaric oxygen treatment lowered pro-inflammatory cytokine concentrations and lowered biomarkers of inflammation and oxidative stress associated with ulcerative colitis.
-There was significant improvement of the condition treating it with hyperbaric oxygen.
-Patients with Crohn’s involving the perianal region, documented evidence exists for the complete healing of infiltration as early as after one course of treatment (20 sessions).
+Patients with Crohn’s involving the perianal region, research evidence exists for the healing of infiltration as early as after one course of treatment (20 sessions).

 Hyperbaric Oxygen Therapy for Treatment of Crohn’s Disease

 Ulcerative colitis is classified as an inflammatory bowel disease that affects the lining of the colon and rectum.
 Currently, there is no known cause of ulcerative colitis and it can be triggered by eating certain foods.
 Naturopathic medicine offers many approaches to helping patients with inflammatory bowel disease.
 While foods may trigger an acute attack of ulcerative colitis, they are not the cause.
-Patients who are treated using the hyperbaric oxygen therapy can expect decreased inflammation and less swelling in addition to the beneficial antibacterial effects of pressurized oxygen.
-Research has shown that hyperbaric oxygen treatments lowered pro-inflammatory cytokine concentrations and lowered biomarkers of inflammation and oxidative stress associated with ulcerative colitis.
-The Hyperbaric oxygen treatments significantly improved the condition.
+Patients who are treated using the hyperbaric oxygen therapy can experience decreased inflammation and less swelling in addition to the beneficial antibacterial effects of pressurized oxygen.
+The hyperbaric oxygen treatments have improved the condition.

 Crohn’s disease is a chronic disorder resulting in the inflammation of the gastrointestinal tract.
 It most commonly affects the small intestine.
 It is believed that in people with Crohn’s, the immune system launches an attack on itself causing inflammation and ultimately ulcerations within the gastrointestinal tract.